 The Very Revd.
 Benny Freilow, Vicar-General

-For details of service times and contact please use the following website:
+For details of service times and contact please see the following website:

 Brøndby Nord Vej 71